kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

   -f {ALL,INF,NIR,RGB}, --fmt {ALL,INF,NIR,RGB}
                         format of the input images to test, default:'ALL' -fl FLOW, --flow FLOW
-                        flow.py number to run
-  --fusion              flag to enable fusion test input -i {binary,image}, --inputs {binary,image}
-                        type of inputs to be tested, default: 'image' -il IMAGE_JSON, --image_json IMAGE_JSON
+                        suffix of flow.py to run --fusion              flag to enable fusion test input -il IMAGE_JSON, --image_json IMAGE_JSON
-                        path to JSON file holding all of the test images, to be used instead of image_directory if specified -p {alg,sys520,sys530,sys720}, --platform {alg,sys520,sys530,sys720}
+                        path to JSON file holding all of the test images, to be used instead of image_directory if specified -i {binary,image}, --inputs {binary,image}
+                        type of inputs to be tested, default: 'image' -n NUM_IMAGES, --num_images NUM_IMAGES
+                        number of images to test
+  -p {alg,sys520,sys530,sys720}, --platform {alg,sys520,sys530,sys720}
                         platform to use for input JSON subfolder, only internal runners are affected, default will use no subfolder
-  -n NUM_IMAGES, --num_images NUM_IMAGES
-                        number of images to test
   -r, --resume          flag to resume dataset from where it left off previously --runner_dump [RUNNER_DUMP [RUNNER_DUMP ...]]
                         name of runners to dump result